Professional whitening treatments: Side Effects

-In most cases, this type of sensitivity is self-limiting and will dissipate within a matter of days.
-To be on the safe side, however, you should always feel free to report any changes or side effects you notice to your dentist so they can evaluate them and advise you accordingly.
+In most cases, this type of sensitivity is self-limiting and will dissipate on its own within a matter of days.
+However, you should always feel free to contact your dentist and report what you have noticed so they can advise you accordingly.

-One remedy for tooth thermal sensitivity is the application of fluoride to the surface of the affected teeth.
+One remedy for thermal sensitivity is the application of fluoride to the surface of the affected teeth.
 And in fact, it’s common that fluoride application is included as the last step of the in-office bleaching process.

-Some brands, typically labeled “for sensitive teeth," contain the ingredient potassium nitrate.
-Continued use of this type of product, over a period of some days and weeks, should be able to eliminate, or at least significantly reduce, the amount of sensitivity you have.
+Most brands are labeled “for sensitive teeth” and contain the active ingredient potassium nitrate or else fluoride.
+Continued use of the product, over a period of some days and weeks, should be able to eliminate, or at least significantly reduce, the amount of sensitivity you have.

 b) Tooth pain and discomfort.

-A patient may find that they have experienced little if any tooth discomfort during their whitening session.
-But some hours after, they begin to notice some pain or discomfort that ranges from slight to moderate intensity.
-It may come in sudden, sharp episodes or else as a continuous dull ache.
+You may find that you’ve experienced little if any tooth discomfort during your whitening session but then, some hours afterward, your teeth begin to hurt.
+This pain may range from just slight to moderate in intensity.
+It can come in sudden sharp episodes or else as a continuous dull ache.

-This type of tooth pain is typically a result of the tooth’s nerve having become inflamed due to one of the following sources of irritation:
+This type of discomfort is usually a result of inflammation of the tooth’s nerve due to one of the following sources of irritation:

-- Penetration of the peroxide bleaching agent to the nerve of the tooth.
+- Penetration of the peroxide bleaching agent to the tooth’s nerve.

 - Dehydration of the tooth during the bleaching process.

-- Exposure of the teeth to elevated temperatures for an extended period of time (in those cases where an "activating" light or laser has been used as a part of the bleaching procedure).
+- Exposure of the teeth to elevated temperatures for an extended period of time.
+(This can occur when some types of bleaching lights are used.)

-As with any type of post-treatment sensitivity, you should contact your dentist so they can determine if the symptoms you are experiencing lie within normal limits.
+As with any type of post-treatment sensitivity, you should contact your dentist so they can determine if the level of symptoms you have experienced falls within normal expectations.
 Doing so also gives them an opportunity to make a treatment recommendation, if needed.

 Preventing whitening side effects.

-What are the safety concerns with professional-grade tooth whiteners?
+What are the safety concerns associated with professional-grade tooth whiteners?